headforwards-spd/headforwards-website/src/pages/info-pages/what-is-it-like-here.md

     type: images-component
   - content:
       - text: >-
-          Headforwards lack of hierarchy means teams are empowered to self-organise, play to each other’s strengths, and collaborate effectively—and clients see massive value from this.
+          Headforwards' lack of hierarchy means teams are empowered to self-organise, play to each other’s strengths, and collaborate effectively—and clients see massive value from this.